xeylou/testade.xeylou.fr/content/about.md

 ## Study

-I have French high-school general degree in mathematics & computer science.
+I have a French high-school bachelor general degree in mathematics & computer science.

 ## Hobbies

 I like learning as much as I can about everything.

-I am a IT privacy & security enthusiast.
+I am an IT privacy & security enthusiast.

-## OS
+## OSs

-NixOS user
+NixOS active user
 Debian enjoyer